AECOMGermantown/AECOMGermantown.github.io/README.md

 Day 7: Final product review, completed RFQ requirements and submitted proposal.

 Criteria/Evidence:
-1) Assigned one leader, gave that person authority and responsibility, and held that person accountable for the quality of the prototype submitted.
-Evidence - Dedicated a Product Manager to the prototype project - John Keister
+1)AECOM dedicated a Product Manager to the prototype project - John Keister

-2) Assembled a multidisciplinary and collaborative team including a minimum of 5 labor categories from the Development Pool labor categories to design and develop the prototype

-Evidence-  used mix of labor categories with the following breakout:
-Product Manager (John Keister),
-Technical Architect (David McEnderfer),
-Back End Web Developer (Charles Tsai),
-Front End Web Developer (Trevor Plumley),
-Front End Web Developer (Alex Bostic),
-Interaction Designer (Chris Litz),
-Usability Tester (Raqulle Carter),
-DevOps Engineer (Manuel Sanchez)

-3)Understand what people need, by including people in the prototype development and design process Evidence-
+2) Formed an Agile Scrum team with 7 of the LCAT's in labor pool three (full stack)

+3)Held brainstorming sessiosn with the Product Owner to define initial user stories; conducated usability testing on laptops and mobile devices.

 4)Used at least three "human-centered design" techniques or tools Evidence-

-5) Design style guide (GSA_FDA_Proto_StyleGuide_v.1.pdf) is located in the prototype_comps folder in the GitHub repo Evidence-
+5) Design style guide (GSA_FDA_Proto_StyleGuide_v.1.pdf) is located in the prototype_comps folder in the GitHub repo

-6) Conducted usability testing and incorporated feedback into prototype changes
+6) Held usability testing with open-ended steps for users to follow.
+Conducted usability tesitng on laptops and mobile devices.
 Evidence-

 7) Applied Agile Scrum with daily demonstrations where the Product Owner and team provide input on changes.
-Evidence-

-8) created a prototype that works on multiple devices, and presents a responsive design Evidence-
+8) Prototype is responsive and works on multiple devices

 9) Jenkins, WebStorm IDE, Gulp, Docker, Angular JS.
 See full list in Read.me introduction.
-Evidence-

-10) deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) provider, and indicated which provider they used
-Evidence-

-11) wrote unit tests for their code
-Evidence-

-12) set up or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider
-Evidence-
+10) Deployed on Nginx server hosted in AWS cloud

+11) Unit tests were scripted in Karma, Jasmine, Sinon, and Protractor

+12) Setup Jenkins as the continuous deployment server that pushed updates to Nginx server in AWS cloud.

 13) set up or used configuration management
 Evidence- used GitHub repo for merging changes and tracked user stories through GitHub issues